remainhumble/Four-card-feature-section/README.md

 ### Deployment

-Finally, I deployed the project using Vercel and verified the live site for any issues.
+Finally, I deployed the project using Github Pages.

 ### Built with